Did You Know?

 Brief Bank Building History

 The Germantown Bank Corporation was formed by community leaders (Andrew Baker, William Waters, Norman A. Waters, Henry Clyde Pumphrey, Augustus Selby) in 1922.
 Shares in the Bank were sold to local people and it operated more like todays credit unions with the objective of serving the customers and the community.
 John A. Stover was the first bank manager.
 He lived in Germantown and knew all of the customers personally.
 Customers included African Americans and women as well as the wealthy.
 It served the community well for more than 60 years and never closed during the great Depression.
 The Germantown Bank became the Suburban Bank in 1960, with Lewis Wood as manager.
-The building was given the County in 1983, and to the Germantown Historical Society in 2015.
+The building was given to the County in 1983, and to the Germantown Historical Society in 2015.

 How did we get the name GERMANTOWN?

 Germantown began as a crossroads town.
-The Georgetown/Frederick Rad (Rt.
-355) was based on an old indian trail and became the main northwest route from Georgetown in the 1740s.
+The Georgetown/Frederick Road (Rt.
+355) was based on an old Indian trail and became the main northwest route from Georgetown in the 1740s.
 Neelsville was one of the towns that formed along this road.
 A branch of this road, Rockville/Darnestown Road (Rt.
 28) appeared in the late 1700s.
 McCubbin Mill Road (now Clopper Road) was constructed by the state of Maryland in 1805 to connect Logtown (Gaithersburg) to Barnesville.

 The Neelsville Presbyerian Church on Rt.
 355 and the Darnestown Presbyerian Church on Rt.
 28 were served by the same minister, who had a very circuitous route to travel between his parishes.
 In the early 1840s, members of the two churches, along with local farmers, constructed a road to connect Neelsville and Darnestown — now called Germantown Road (Rt.
 118) and Liberty Mill Road.
 Where this road crossed Clopper Road Prussian and Austrian tradesmen, many recent immigrants, set up shops to serve the local farmers, mainly of English descent.